zytedata/zyte-autoextract/README.rst

 ::

-    pip install scrapinghub-autoextract
+    pip install zyte-autoextract

-scrapinghub-autoextract requires Python 3.6+ for CLI tool and for the asyncio API; basic, synchronous API works with Python 3.5.
+zyte-autoextract requires Python 3.6+ for CLI tool and for the asyncio API; basic, synchronous API works with Python 3.5.

 Usage
 =====

 First, make sure you have an API key.
-To avoid passing it in ``api_key`` argument with every call, you can set ``SCRAPINGHUB_AUTOEXTRACT_KEY`` environment variable with the key.
+To avoid passing it in ``api_key`` argument with every call, you can set ``ZYTE_AUTOEXTRACT_KEY`` environment variable with the key.

 Command-line interface